Diocese of Penang: Status of the diocese

 Today, the Diocese of Penang has 29 parishes as of 2011 (1 each in Perlis and Kelantan, 3 in Kedah, 10 in Penang and 14 in Perak) and 77 chapels.
 The current Bishop is Rt.
 Rev Sebastian Francis, D.D who has served the diocese since 7 July 2012 and its vicar general is Msgr Henry Rajoo, Msgr Stephen Liew and Msgr Aloysius Tan.
-The seat of the bishop is located in Holy Spirit Cathedral since 20 January 2003 and the main office is Pusat Keuskupan Katolik located in George Town, Penang.
+The seat of the bishop is located in Holy Spirit Cathedral since 20 January 2003 and the main office is Catholic Diocesan Centre (Pusat Keuskupan Katolik) located in George Town, Penang.

 The oldest church is Church of the Assumption in George Town, Penang.
 It was built in 1786 and the latest church is Church of Divine Mercy (Christian Community Centre) located in Sungai Ara, Penang which was opened in September 2010.
 Peninsular Malaysia's sole Catholic seminary, College General is located in Tanjung Bungah, Penang.
 Among the notable feast days held in the diocese are the St. Anne's Feast held in St. Anne's Church, Bukit Mertajam, Penang.
 It attracts almost a million pilgrims without fail every year.
 The diocese also has transfer of priests every 5 years, with the latest being in October 2010.

 Statistical summary

-Below are statistics of the diocese as of 2011:
+Below are statistics of the diocese as of 2011 (updated as of 2022-23):